luau-lang/luau/docs/_posts/2021-08-31-luau-recap-august-2021.md

 For general stability improvements we fixed a crash when strange types like '`nil??`' are used and when users have their own global functions named '`require`'.

-Indexing table with an incompatible type will now show squiggly error lines under the index instead of the whole expression, which was a bit misleading.
+Indexing a table with an incompatible type will now show squiggly error lines under the index instead of the whole expression, which was a bit misleading.

 An issue with debug information that caused `repeat ... until` condition line to be skipped when stepping was fixed.